guyjames/guyja/content/posts/2021-02-20-when-meditation-makes-things-worse.md

 > "One does not become enlightened by imagining figures of light, but by **making the darkness conscious**." ― C. G. Jung

-Some practioners of meditation appear to be holding on to assumptions which, while possibly beneficial in the proper context, can in fact end up being actually harmful when misunderstood.
+Some practitioners of meditation appear to be holding on to assumptions which, while possibly beneficial in the proper context, can in fact end up being actually harmful when misunderstood.
 I speak from personal experience here, and also often see others struggling with this.
 You may well recognise it from your own practice.
 One of these is 'the more I meditate, the closer I get to being enlightened'.

 The problem with this is, it does not take into account that one may actually be trying to **meditate away** pain and suffering, with enlightenment being imagined as a '**pure**' state in which pain and suffering are no longer experienced.
 So the practitioner, upon feeling any emotional discomfort which has been produced from a situation in their everyday life, starts trying to push away the pain by using some sort of concentration-based technique.